Website Internationalization (i18n): The Ultimate Guide

 msgstr “特点”

-We will not add translation strings one by one because that is clearly time-consuming and inefficient.
+We will not add translation strings individually because that’s time-consuming and inefficient.

 Trados Studio UI and its first step in the internationalization process.

-Translate your strings, and once they are signed off/approved, export the target language file back to your locales folder, which would be locales/zh/LC_MESSAGES in our case.
+Translate your strings, and once they are approved, export the target language file back to your locales folder.

 Trados's UI for the strings to translate